MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 ms.reviewer: cdbellar
 ---

 # Share your AI models

 When you create and publish AI  models in AI Builder, they are private - only you can run them.
 This allows you to test them and use them within apps or flows.

 If you want other users in your organization to use your model in apps or flows, or even use a direct API to make a binary classification using your model, you have to share it.
 This applies to users creating apps or flows which would call your model, and also to users who would simply run these apps or flows.
 Both app makers and app users need a shared access to your model.

-Be aware that when sharing a Model with a user, who had no access right to the data you used for training, you give some clue about what the training data was.
+ - When you share a model with a user, who had no access write to the data you used for training, you give some clue about what the training data was.

 ## Share action

 The share action is available on the Models page in AI Builder for each model where you are the owner.
-It's also available if you are system admininistrator in the environment, or for any security role that was set up with the share permissions on AI Builder system entities by the administrator .
+It's also available if you are system administrator in the environment, or for any security role that was set up with the share permissions on AI Builder system entities by the administrator.

 The share action is also available on the Model detail screen in AI Builder, with same rules.